 Whitmer to close deal with Ford, bring 2,500 battery jobs to Marshall

-Ford Motor Company plans to create 2,500 battery plant jobs in Marshall as part of a multi-billion dollar factory investment, the Detroit Free Press has confirmed.
+Ford Motor Co. plans to create 2,500 battery plant jobs in Marshall as part of a multibillion-dollar factory investment, the Detroit Free Press has confirmed.

 While the project will be a partnership between two companies, Ford will own the physical structures, run the operations and employ the workers; its partner is a global expert on battery design and technology, the Free Press confirmed Friday.

 A number of media outlets have reported tidbits about the project but nothing is official yet.
 Details will be revealed Monday by the Dearborn automaker and state officials who negotiated the deal.
-Neither Ford nor Gov. Gretchen Whitmer, a Democrat, have discussed the project publicly.
-It's protocol for these announcements to be made by state and local economic development officials.
+Neither Ford, nor Gov. Gretchen Whitmer, a Democrat, has discussed the project publicly.
+It is protocol for these announcements to be made by state and local economic development officials.

 The city of Marshall, which lists on its website a 2021 population of 6,870 residents, sits 36 miles east of Kalamazoo and 108 miles west of Detroit.